Genetic Heart Disease in Adults

 Duke Health offers locations throughout the Triangle.
 Find one near you.

-You will be fitted with a 24-hour wearable heart monitor that will record heart activity and abnormalities over the course of a day.
+• Event monitoring: A 24-hour wearable heart monitor will record your heart activity over the course of a day or more.

-Blood and/or saliva samples are analyzed to examine your DNA and determine whether you carry a gene or a genetic mutation that could increase your risk for an inherited heart condition.
-We personalize our testing to each individual we see.
+• Genetic Testing: Blood and/or saliva samples are analyzed to examine your DNA and determine whether you carry a gene or a genetic mutation that is linked to genetic heart disease or could increase your risk for an inherited heart condition.

 Treatments